fire1ce/3os.org/docs/automation/syncthings.md

 ### Configuration Syncthing as a Service

-Configuring Syncthing as a service will provice as the ability to start and stop and enable/disable the service at boot.
+Configuring Syncthing as a service will provide as the ability to start and stop and enable/disable the service at boot.

 Create a systemd unit file for managing the Syncthing service.